alanboy/stuff/blog/_posts/2019-10-25-statistics.markdown

 ---
 layout: post
-title: "statistics"
+title: "Statistics"
 date: 2019-10-25 11:25:00 -0800
 categories: engineering business
+published: true
+description:
 ---

-Chapter 1.
-Introduction to Statistics
+## Introduction to Statistics
 What is Business Statistics?
 A collection of procedures and techniques used to convert data into meaningful information in a business environment